 The model embodies around 60 cohorts each year (depending on the average life expectancy), thus capturing in a detailed way changes in the population structure.
 Each cohort is characterised by its age at year t, has $N{t,a}$ members and is represented by one average individual.
-The average individual's economic life begins at 20 (a = 0) and ends with certain death at $\Psi{t,0}$ ( $a = \Psi{t,0} - 20$ ), where $\Psi{t,0}$ stands for the average life expectancy at birth of a cohort born in year t.
+The average individual's economic life begins at 20 (a=0) and ends with certain death at $\Psi{t,0}$ ( $a=\Psi{t,0}-20$ ), where $\Psi{t,0}$ stands for the average life expectancy at birth of a cohort born in year t.
 In each cohort, a proportion $\nu{t,a}$ of individuals are working while $\mu{t,a}$ are unemployed and receive no income.
 The inactive population is divided into two components.
 A first component corresponds to individuals who never receive any contributory pension during their lifetime.
 The proportion $\pi{t,a}$ of pensioners in a cohort is then computed as a residual.
-Future paths for the labour force and
+Future paths for the labour force and the working population over the simulation period are in line with a rise in the average effective age of retirement of 1.25 year per decade from 2010 on, following a reform of the PAYG pension regime implemented by the government from 2010 on.
+Accordingly, future age-specific participation and employment rates of workers above 50 years of age increase in line with the changes in the age of retirement.

-&lt;sup>23 Public policy may foster the development of some energy technologies, whatever the costs of production and the market prices.
+$^{27}$ Public policy may foster the development of some energy technologies whatever the costs of production and the market prices.
 This might for instance be the case for renewable sources of electricity such as onshore wind, offshore wind and solar PV.
-Since the dynamics of production of fatal producers of electricity does not abide by price signals, we define $E't = E{less \ wind \ PV \ hydro,t} = E_t - D{hydro,t} - D{onshore,t} - D{offshore,t} - D{solar \ PV,t}$ as the aggregate demand whose components do change according to price signals.
-Hydroelectricity is excluded from this aggregate since, in France, the installed capacity of hydroelectricity has remained constant for more than 20 years.
-Accordingly, no new hydroelectric capacities of production on a large scale are foreseeable in France today, even taking account of the development of small hydroelectric facilities.
-It could be argued that nuclear electricity could also be substracted to $E_t$ when computing $E't$ , given the fact that the amount of nuclear energy in a national energy mix is more related to political factors than to market price signals.
-In fact, this is the assumption made in the model on German data, in line with the German energy policy aiming at closing all nuclear facilities in the 2010's.
+Since the dynamics of production of fatal producers of electricity does not abide by price signals, we define $E_t' = E{less\ wind\ PV\ hydro,t} = E_t - D{hydro,t} - D{nuclear,t} - D{onshore,t} - D{offshore,t} - D{solar\ PV,t}$ as the aggregate demand whose components do change according to price signals.
+Hydroelectricity is excluded from this aggregate since no new significant hydroelectric capacities of production are foreseen in the future.
+Nuclear electricity is also be substracted to $E_t$ when computing $E_t'$ , given the fact that the amount of nuclear energy in a national energy mix is more related to political factors than to market price signals.
+This is the assumption made in the model on German data, in line with the German energy policy aiming at closing all nuclear facilities in the $2010^{\circ}$ s

-$^{24}$ A proxy for the share of the inactive population that never receives a contributory pension is found in the ratio of inactive people aged 40-44 to inactive people aged 65-69 (in 2000) (cf. Cournède and Gonand, 2006).
+&lt;sup>28A proxy for the share of the inactive population that never receives a contributory pension is found in the ratio of inactive people aged 40-44 to inactive people aged 65-69 (in 2000).
 Distinguishing between pensioners and inactive people who never receive any pension is not only realistic but also important to get reasonable levels for the contribution rate balancing the PAYG regime.